MistyCommunity/Documentation/src/content/misty-ii/robot/get-started.md

 2. Open your browser's web console to view debug messages, error messages, and other data Misty sends to the Skill Runner web page.
 To open the web console in Chrome, use **Ctrl + Shift + J** (Windows) **Ctrl + Shift + X** (Linux) **Cmd + Option + J** (Mac).
 3. Under the **Install** section of the Skill Runner, click **Choose a file**.
 Navigate to the folder where you downloaded the `lookAround.json` and `lookAround.json` files.
 Select **both files** and then click **Open**.
 4. When the skill uploads, it appears in the **Manage** section of the Skill Runner page.
 Find the **lookAround** skill and click **Start** to run it, or stop to **stop the skill.**

-## Setting Up the Misty Skills Extension for Visual Studio Code

-In addition to deploying skills from the the Skill Runner web page, you can also deploy skills to Misty directly from the Visual Studio Code editor.
-You can [download Visual Studio Code for free from Microsoft](https://code.visualstudio.com/).
-Follow [these instructions](https://docs.mistyrobotics.com/tools-&-apps/plugins-&-extensions/misty-skills-extension/) to install the Misty Skills Extension for VSC.

-Now that you are set-up with VSC and understand how Misty’s Extension works, let’s start programming a skill!

-### Editing Code and Deploying Skills to Misty

-This section of the getting started guide describes how to use the VSC extension to edit the `MultiplePersonality` skill and deploy your updated skill to Misty.
-Follow these instructions to get started:

-1. The Misty Skills Extension for VSC works with **folders**.
-The **folder and the two skill files must have the same**.
-The first step is to **create a new folder** on your desktop and name it whatever you like.
-2. Open the `MultiplePersonality.js` file in Visual Studio Code then click **Save As**. **Save the .js file with the same name you gave the new folder, and then click Save**.
-This will be the name of the modified skill.
-3. Switch **back to your browser and navigate to [Misty’s web-based tools](http://sdk.mistyrobotics.com/)**.
-Click on **Skill Runner** in the menu bar.
-4. In the **Generate** section, enter the name you used for the folder and .js file in the **New Skill Name** field.
-5. Select the **Download** option, and then click **Generate JSON Meta Template**.
-6.  **Move the downloaded JSON file** to the new skill folder where you saved the .js code file.
-7. Switch back to **VSC** and open the contents of your new folder.
-8.  **Click to open the .js code file**.
-Try replacing the audio and/or image files used in the skill code with the following filenames, and save the file with your changes:
-    **Eye Files:				Audio Files:**
-    Relaxed.png				034-Hicup.wav
-    Afraid.png				013-0Bark.wav
-    Waking.jpg				001-Veep.wav
-9. Now it’s time to deploy your code to the robot by using the **Misty Extension in VSC**.
-10. There are two ways run the commands to deploy code.
-The first is to **click View in the menu bar, then Command Palette…**.
-You can also use one of the shortcuts listed below:
-  * For PC users: Press Control+Shift+P and select: **Misty: Upload and Run**
-  * For Mac users: Press Command+Shift+P and select: **Misty: Upload and Run**
-11. **Enter the IP address** for Misty.
-Check the status on the bottom right hand corner to confirm your skill is running.
-Press Misty's bump sensors to see her reactions.
-12. To **stop your skill**, use the Misty Extension in VSC by following the process outlined in step 10.
-Either click View and then **Command Palette**, or use one of the shortcuts below:
-  * For **PC users**: Press Control+Shift+P and select: **Misty: Stop Skill**
-  * For **Mac users**: Press Command+Shift+P and select: **Misty: Stop Skills**

 ## What's Next?